DavidVerghese/FinishTheLyric/README.md

 #### MVP

 - Find and use external api
-- Have the information from the api display on the webpage
+- Have the information from the api display on the webpage.
-- Have a system to randomly select questions
+- Have a system to randomly select questions from a bank of questions.
 - Have a score counter
-- Have a multiple choice questions
+- Have multiple choice questions, which the user can select answers from.
 - Style the webpage using CSS and Flexbox.

 #### PostMVP